 - Applicants are admitted under the General Regulations of the School of Graduate Studies.
-Applicants must also satisfy the Department of Leadership, Higher and Adult Educations additional admission requirements stated below. - An appropriate bachelors degree from a recognized university with a grade equivalent to a University of Toronto mid-B or better in the final year.
+Applicants must also satisfy the Department of Leadership, Higher and Adult Education's additional admission requirements stated below. - An appropriate bachelor's degree from a recognized university with a grade equivalent to a University of Toronto mid-B or better in the final year.

-Coursework.
-Students must complete 5.0 full-course equivalents (FCEs) as follows:

-- LHA1803H Recurring Issues in Postsecondary Education (0.5 FCE), to be taken at the beginning of the program. - o 1.5 FCEs in Student Development and Student Services: - LHA1844H The Student Experience in Postsecondary Education (0.5 FCE). - LHA1854H Student Development Theory (0.5 FCE). - LHA1856H Advanced Student Development Theories in Higher Education (0.5 FCE). - o 3.0 FCEs including: - 0.5 FCE from the Higher Education field. - 0.5 FCE in research methods. - Depending on an individual student's professional experience, students may be advised to take LHA1853H Introduction to Student Services (0.5 FCE).
+- Coursework.
+Students must successfully complete a total of 5.0 full-course equivalents (FCEs) as follows: - LHA1803H Recurring Issues in Postsecondary Education (0.5 FCE), to be taken at the beginning of the program. - 1.5 FCEs in Student Development and Student Services: - LHA1844H The Student Experience in Postsecondary Education (0.5 FCE). - LHA1854H Student Development Theory (0.5 FCE). - LHA1856H Advanced Student Development Theories in Higher Education (0.5 FCE). - o 3.0 FCEs including: - 0.5 FCE from the Higher Education field. - 0.5 FCE in research methods. - Depending on an individual student's professional experience, students may be advised to take LHA1853H Introduction to Student Services (0.5 FCE).